gauravsapiens/crux/README.md

 - **ListSearchableItem** : Defines a `ListItem` with search capability.
 - **ListSelectableItem** : Defines a `ListItem` that could be selected.
 - **BaseListFragment** : Uses `ListItem` to create list.
 Override `loadListItemsInBackground`, `onItemClicked` to get started.
+- - **BaseMutableListFragment** : An extension of `BaseListFragment` with support for pagination, pull-to-refresh
 - **BaseListSearchFragment** : Allows you to create a list with search capabilities.
 Use `ListSearchableItem` with the same.
 - **BaseListSelectionFragment** : Allows you to create a list with ability to select items.
 Use `ListSelectableItem` with the same.

+## View

+- **CruxTextView, CruxEditText, CruxButton** : Uses font passed in configuration by default.
+Override font using `font` attribute in XML or `setFont` method.
+- **CruxImageView** : Provides API to load image from network and bundled resources.

 ## Database